Furious JetBlue Passenger Destroys JFK Check-in Counters; Says Airline 'Lied' About Haiti Ticket

 Photo: Aeroxplorer | Bill Kerrigan

-According to onlookers, the Haitian man who had not been publicly identified was yelling at JetBlue ticket staff, demanding he was put on the next flight to Haiti.
+Witnesses of the incident have said the Haitian man, who had not been publicly identified, was yelling at JetBlue ticket staff, demanding he be put on the next flight to Haiti.

 The man grew increasingly frustrated until his anger reached a tipping point, pacing around the check-in area and screaming at other JetBlue passengers that he “needs to get to Haiti on the JetBlue flight… the next JetBlue flight.”

-In the moments after, observers captured dramatic video of the man punching a desktop computer to the ground, then running around the terminal, ripping down line dividers and throwing them into other passengers.
-The man then ripped a check-in stand from the ground and shoved it to the ground and proceeded to punch another before throwing two trash cans across the check-in hall.
+In the moments after, observers captured dramatic video of the man punching a desktop computer to the ground, running around the terminal, ripping down lane dividers and throwing them into other passengers.
+In another clip, the man ripped a check-in stand from the ground and proceeded to punch another before throwing two trash cans across the check-in hall.

 According to a video commenter, “his sister was just killed in Haiti and he wanted to get on the next JetBlue flight.
 Apparently he felt someone lied to him" and that he wanted to leave the "godforsaken country."

-Minutes, a single police officer arrived at the scene and bear hugged the man and carried him out of the terminal, however many question why the security response was so delayed, especially at a major international airport like JFK.
+Minutes later, a single police officer arrived at the scene and proceeded to bear-hug the man and carry him out of the terminal.
+However many question why the security response was so delayed, especially at a major international airport like JFK.

 Extremely Limited Flights to Haiti